Gkcloud5/Better-future/04-Cloud and Devops Learning/02-Devops Nature/06- DevOps LifeCycle.md

 	* Need to notify responded team to take action

 * ### Continues Feedback:
-	* DevOps team should eva
+	* DevOps team should evaluate each release and generate reports to improve future release